Contractor facing multiple fraud charges left home in 'atrocious' state

 Published

-CBC News spoke to half a dozen people who claim they paid a Nova Scotia contractor thousands of dollars but he didn't do the work he promised.Full Article
+CBC News spoke to half a dozen people who claim they paid a Nova Scotia contractor thousands of dollars, but that he didn't do the promised work.Full Article

 Published

-CBC News spoke to half a dozen people who claim they paid a Nova Scotia contractor thousands of dollars but he didn't do the work he promised.Full Article
+CBC News spoke to half a dozen people who claim they paid a Nova Scotia contractor thousands of dollars, but that he didn't do the promised work.Full Article

 COLUMBIA, S.C.
 (AP) — The former top executive for the contractor hired to build two South Carolina nuclear reactors that were..